eclecticiq/intelligence-center-app-qradar/README.md

    ```
 6. Create Directory name matching with `filedata` tag value.
 E.g. `EclecticIQ_1.0.0`.
 7. Copy zipped file in this directory.
-8. Select directory created in step `6` above, `EclecticIQ_1.0.0.xml` and `manifest.txt` file.
+8. Select directory created in step `6` above, `extension.xml` and `manifest.txt` file.
 9. Create a new Zip filed with name matching the directory name created in step `6` above.
-E.g. `EclecticIQ_1.0.0.zip`
+E.g. `extension.zip`